Azerbaijan travel updates: how to verify visas, flights and site access before you book

 1) Visa and entry: start with official services

 For most international travellers, the ASAN Visa portal is the key source to confirm e-visa eligibility, application type and current processing times.
+Our Azerbaijan e-visa guide explains who needs a visa, how the application works and what to prepare — but the portal itself is always the final word on your specific passport.

 Before you fly, it is also practical to cross-check document and entry requirements on the IATA Travel Centre, which airlines widely use during check-in.